fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

 - We tend to assume the world is the way we see it.
 But it is based on our perception which is based on our paradigms - facts exist, but we sometimes disagree in their interpretation.
-- for some things there is no short path: faking piano skills will not get you there.
+- For some things there is no short path: faking piano skills will not get you there.
 Same with psychological, emotional and character-based maturity.
 - Self-improvement is always changing oneself first.
 - For habits to work, we require the knowledge, skill and desire to do them, or we won't do them.
 - Maturity levels: dependence < independence < interdependence
-- important: relation of Production to Production Capacity. focusing on only one side will inevitably damage the other and ultimately both
+- Important: relation of Production to Production Capacity. focusing on only one side will inevitably damage the other and ultimately both